Joining Apple devices to Wi-Fi networks

-Apple devices support various authentication and encryption methods, including WPA, WPA2 Enterprise, and WPA3 standards for encryption, and PSK and enterprise 802.1X authentication.
-See how iOS decides which wireless network to auto-join.
+Apple devices support various authentication and encryption methods, including WPA, WPA2 Personal, WPA2 Enterprise, and WPA3 Personal, and WPA3 Enterprise standards.
 With support for 802.1X, Apple devices can be integrated into a broad range of RADIUS authentication environments.
 Apple devices support 802.1X wireless authentication protocols, including:

 PEAPv0 (EAP-MSCHAPv2, the most common form of PEAP)

 PEAPv1 (EAP-GTC, less common and created by Cisco)